circletk/obsidian-canvas-roots/wiki-content/Roadmap.md

 ---

-#### Evidence Visualization
+#### Evidence Visualization ✅

-> See [evidence-visualization-plan.md](https://github.com/banisterious/obsidian-canvas-roots/blob/main/docs/planning/evidence-visualization-plan.md) for detailed implementation plan.
+> **Complete in v0.9.0.** See [evidence-visualization-plan.md](https://github.com/banisterious/obsidian-canvas-roots/blob/main/docs/planning/evidence-visualization-plan.md) for implementation details.

 **Summary:** Visual research methodology tools aligned with the Genealogical Proof Standard (GPS) and professional genealogical practices.
 Transforms Canvas Roots from a tree builder into a serious research platform.